 Between the early engagement phase and formal consultation, a change in government meant an end to the previous Three Waters Reform Programme.
 Council staff and elected members worked hard to bring maintenance and compliance costs back into the budget for the next 10 years (see key decisions section).
 The good news is our water infrastructure is in comparatively good shape and the allocated budget, which is more than ever before, will deliver a significant programme of renewals and upgrades.
-There is still work to do, however, and we will continue collaborating with central government and regional partners to resolve the challenge of accessing a more sustainable funding and financing model going forward.
+There is still work to do, however, and we will continue collaborating with central government and regional partners to resolve the challenge of accessing a more sustainable funding and financing model going forward and operating within affordability constraints.
+For more information on our Infrastructure Strategy and capital expenditure, see Volumes 2 and 3.